 Students are not limited to these opportunities and are welcome to participate in more than one program if they wish to do so.
-All of these volunteering opportunities are eligible to be included in your co-curricular transcript.
-Students can also join the Student Volunteer Registry (SERVA) and be eligible for Student Affairs honors notation on your Academic Transcript once you complete 100 hours of community service learning in two (2) consecutive semesters.
+All of these volunteering opportunities are eligible to be included in their co-curricular transcript.
+Students can also join the Volunteer Registry (SERVA) and be eligible for Student Affairs honors notation on their Academic Transcript once completing 100 hours of community service learning in two (2) consecutive semesters.

 BENEFITS OF V.O.I.C.C.E.